Baizley/company-hierarchy/README.md

 There is still a few tasks that could improve the solution, which are listed here:
 1) Introduce error handling (do not leak stacktrace, ensure nodes exists before changing parent, etc.).
 2) Add REST API with Swagger.
-3) Setup testing infrastructure and add test cases.
+3) Setup integration testing with Postgres
 4) Performance test the application.